-Gap on all rings to be .015/.022 in. when fitted in the bore.
+Gap on all mings should be .015/.022 in. when fitted in the bore.

 Pistons are normally supplied with gudgeon pins ground to the correct length and circlips ground flat and parallel.
-Circlips are to be fitted with their ground faces outwards and the gudgeon pin end float should be .001 in. interference to .001 in. clearance measured at room temperature.
+Circlips should be fitted with ground face outwards and gudgeon pin end float should be .001 in. interference to .001 in. clearance when measured at room temperature.

-It is necessary to do a trial assembly to check the pistons for squish clearance at T.D.C. .The piston crown should be .000/.002 in. above the top face of the block at T.D.C., and it will be necessary to machine the piston crowns to achieve this figure.
+It will be necessary to do a trial assembly to check the position of the piston crown relative to the top face of the block at T.D.C.
+The pistons should be .004/.006 in. down the bore at T.D.C. so the piston crowns will need machining so that this is achieved.